Peace and Truce of God: History

-Later proclaimed in 1027 at the Council of Toulouges, they attempted to limit the days of the week and times of year that the nobility engaged in violence.
-While some historians have postulated that the Peace of God and Truce of God movements stem from the inability or unwillingness of the top tiers of Carolingian society to quell the violence and feuding amongst Capetian nobles, other scholars have argued that there was a castellan revolution ongoing in the Frankish kingdoms that contributed to the problem.
-According to André Debord, the Peace and Truce movements originated in the reaction against the social and political upheaval that stemmed from rapid proliferation of castle-building during the early eleventh century, particularly in Aquitaine.
-The major point of contention in early eleventh century France was the role of comital power and the ways in which social forces exerted influence on the possession of power.
-Around 1030, and at the same general time as the deaths of William the Great, William IV, and Ademar of Chabannes, comital power was supreme in the Charente.
-This period was the site of transformation of the comital power of dukes and counts because castle construction was an inherent consolidation of power, but at the same time "those who held comital fortresses had a distinct tendency toward insubordination as soon as the count or duke turned their backs," hence figures who held little traditional power, such as Hugh the Chiliarc, "could cause the prestigious duke of Aquitaine the worst kind of difficulties."
+While some historians postulate that the Peace of God and Truce of God movements stem from the inability or unwillingness of the highest echelons of Carolingian society to contain the violence and feuds among the Capetian nobles, other scholars argue that a Castellan revolution in the Frankish kingdoms contributed to the problem.
+According to André Debord, the Peace and Truce movement arose in response to the social and political upheavals resulting from the rapid growth of castle building in the early eleventh century, particularly in Aquitaine.
+The chaos of the era is attributed to the problem of violent feuds, with castellans and their militias working toward consolidated power and freedom from the overarching political structure of the Carolingian Empire.

+By 1030, at the same time that William V, Duke of Aquitaine, William IV of Provence, and Ademar of Chabannes died, county power was overwhelming in Charente.
+During this period, the county power of dukes and counts was changing, for the building of castles was an inherent consolidation of power.
+At the same time, "those who possessed county castles had a marked tendency to disobey as soon as the count or duke turned his back on them," so that figures who possessed little traditional power, such as Hugh the Chiliarc, "could cause the most serious trouble to the distinguished duke of Aquitaine."

-At the same time there were often attacks from the Vikings, who settled in northern France as Normans but continued to raid territory further inland.
+There were often attacks from the Vikings in this period, who settled in northern areas (the Normans) but continued to raid territory further inland.